MoothaLab/scilite-pipeline/README.md

 # SCI-lite pipeline

 ## Introduction
 This repository contais source code for the pipeline in the following paper: Anna Kotrys , Timothy Durham , Xiaoyan Guo , Venkata Vantaku , Sareh Parangi, and Vamsi Mootha.
-Large-scale, single cell analysis of mtDNA heteroplasmy dynamics reveals key role of environment-dependent selection.
+Single-cell analysis reveals context-dependent, cell-level selection of mtDNA.
+Nature.
+2024.

 ## Prerequisites
 The code runs on Python 3.9.15